 13 Landscape Photography Gear Essentials – Best Picks By A Professional

-A circular polarizing filter (CPL filter) cuts down reflected light in a photo, removing glare from water, foliage, clouds and other reflective surfaces.
-They can dramatically alter the look of a landscape photo, almost infinitely more than any camera or lens upgrade that you might be considering.
-For this reason, a circular polarizing filter is the first thing I recommend buying when you are looking to get more serious about landscape photography.
+A circular polarizing filter (CPL filter) cuts down reflected light in a photo, removing glare from water, foliage, clouds, and other reflective surfaces.
+They can dramatically alter the look of a landscape photo, almost infinitely more than any camera or lens upgrade you might be considering.
+For this reason, a circular polarizing filter is the first thing I recommend buying when you want to get more serious about landscape photography.

 Isn’t that an incredible difference?

-When you use a polarizer, leaves will get greener, skies will get bluer and everything will pop with more contrast and vivid colours – all controllable by simply rotating the polarizer on the front of your lens.
-Certain effects of a polarizer can’t be recreated in editing software, such as the ability to see down through the water in a lake, where normally the water’s surface would be reflecting the sky.
+When you use a polarizer, leaves will get greener, skies will get bluer, and everything will pop with more contrast and vivid colors–all controllable by simply rotating the polarizer on the front of your lens.
+While many beginners take a “fix it in the post” attitude towards landscape photography, the specific effects of a polarizer cannot be recreated in editing software.
+For example, a CPL filter will remove glare from the surface of a lake, allowing you to see beneath the water.

-Be careful though, because a poor quality polarizer can cause a colour cast on your photos, soften the images and make your lens more susceptible to flare.
-Breakthrough Photography makes the very best ones on the market at the moment, but the Amazon Basics polarizer is also surprisingly good, and an absolute bargain!
-I can’t think of anything else this cheap and simple that can have such a dramatic effect on your photography.
+Be careful, though, because a poor-quality polarizer can cause a color cast on your photos, soften the images, and make your lens more susceptible to flare.
+Breakthrough Photography makes the best CPL filters on the market, but the Amazon Basics Polarizer is also surprisingly good and an absolute bargain.
+I can’t think of anything else this cheap and simple that can so dramatically affect your photography.

-If your lenses have varying filter thread sizes, just make sure you get a polarizer to fit the largest one, and then use step-up rings to fit it to the smaller lenses.
-Be sure to protect your filter in a suitable photography filter case, too.
+If your lenses have varying filter thread sizes, make sure you get a polarizer to fit the largest one and then use step-up rings to fit it to the smaller ones.
+You should also protect your filter in a suitable photography filter case.

 long exposure samepl photo

 If you want to blur the motion of water or clouds in your landscape images, the easiest way is to use a neutral density filter (ND) on the front of your lens.
-The ND filter cuts the amount of light that hits your camera’s sensor and allows you to use a much longer shutter speed while still maintaining the correct exposure.
+The ND filter cuts the amount of light hitting your camera’s sensor and allows you to use a much longer shutter speed while maintaining the correct exposure.

-Blurring water or clouds in this way adds an intriguing element to your image that often captivates viewers.
-It can also be used as a way to simplify an image by smoothing out water ripples and specular highlights that might otherwise be a distraction from the scenery and composition.
-When used correctly, an ND filter is a powerful tool whose effect is difficult and time-consuming to recreate in Photoshop.
+Blurring water or clouds this way adds an intriguing element to your image, often captivating viewers who suddenly imagine the passing of time through a single image.
+It can also simplify an image by smoothing out water ripples and specular highlights that might otherwise be a distraction from the scenery and composition.
+When used correctly, an ND filter is a powerful tool whose effect is difficult and time-consuming to recreate in Photoshop or other editing software.

-Buying a poor quality ND filter will leave a nasty colour cast on your photo that is a real pain in the ass to remove during editing.
+Buying a poor-quality ND filter will leave a nasty color cast on your photo, which is a real pain to remove during editing.
 As with the CPL filter, I’m a big fan of the Breakthrough Photography X4 ND filters.
-I believe they make the best, and most colour-neutral ND filters on the market.
-Their popularity can make them hard to get hold of, but if you see that they are in stock on their website, you simply can’t go wrong.
+They make the best and most color-neutral ND filters on the market.
+Their popularity can make them hard to get hold of, but you can’t go wrong if you see that they are in stock on their website.

-A 3-stop or a 6-stop ND filter is the most common type for landscape photographers to carry.
-If I could only carry one in my filter case, it would be the 6-stop because it gives long enough exposures to blur open water such as lakes and the ocean.
-Breakthrough Photography even makes a product called the Dark CPL, which is a CPL filter combined with an ND filter.
+The most common type of ND filter for landscape photographers is a 3-stop or a 6-stop.
+If I could only carry one in my filter case, it would be the 6-stop because it gives long enough exposures to blur open water, such as lakes and the ocean.
+Breakthrough Photography even makes a product called the Dark CPL, a CPL filter combined with an ND filter.
 If you can only buy one filter for your landscape photos, their 6-stop Dark CPL is a great choice.

 shutter release

-Shutter releases come in two types: Cabled releases that attach to the remote port on the side of your camera, and Bluetooth remotes that work wirelessly.
-The most basic cable releases are cheaper, don’t require a battery and will be less prone to technical glitches at inopportune moments.
-More complex battery-powered cable releases are only needed for creating time-lapses.
+Shutter releases come in two types: Cable releases that attach to the remote port on the side of your camera and Bluetooth remotes that work wirelessly.
+The most basic cable releases are cheaper, don’t require a battery, and will be less prone to technical glitches at inopportune moments.
+More complex battery-powered cable releases are only needed to create time-lapses.

 landscape photography gear being used